mikepfrank/dynamic/src/README.md

 ### 2.4.
 Partially-evaluatable function module (`partialEvalFunc.py`).

 This module allows defining "partially-evaluatable functions" whose arguments can be supplied incrementally, rather than all at once.
 (This is actually not used in the simulator in any particularly essential way at the moment, and could be removed if necessary.)

 ## 3. Application scripts.

-These scripts (currently there is just one) implement the complete standalone Python applications that are provided as part of the Dynamic system that the user can execute.
+These top-level scripts (currently there is just one) implement the complete standalone Python applications that are provided as part of the Dynamic system that the user can execute.
 (On Windows platforms, we recommend using the batch files provided in `..\bat\` to work with the application script.)

 ### 3.1.
 Main demo script (`dynamic-demo.py`).